-- they read any blogs, watch vlogs, listen to podcasts
+- they read articles, watch vlogs, listen to podcasts

-If you have funding, and understand where your potential customers go for answers, you can start investing in these areas.
+If you have the right foundation and understand where your potential customers go for answers, you can start investing in these areas.

 Time to propose ...

-Now you know how to create an ideal customer profile, which means you’re about half way there.
-Once you start reaching out to potential customers you have to convey the right message to arouse their interest.
+Now you know how to create an ideal customer profile, which means you’re about halfway there.
+Once you start reaching out to potential customers you have to convey the right message to get their attention.
 Conveying the right message means targeting potential customers with a convincing value proposition.

-What is a value proposition and why bother?
+What is a value proposition and why even bother?